 After Subcontract Award

-Run periodic reports from FMS and BRS to track expiring contracts or Purchase Orders.
+Run periodic reports from Cognos to track expiring contracts or Purchase Orders.

 Keep track of Government Furnished Property/Subcontractor Acquired Property.